 What does Aloe do for your skin?

-The Aloe Vera plant has been used for thousands of years in holistic and plant-based medicine.
+The Aloe Vera plant has been used for thousands of years in holistic medicine.
 Most people are familiar with it in the form of a clear gel that comes from the innermost part of the leaf.
 Aloe Vera is commonly used to hydrate the skin, cool it down, and soothe irritation.
-It has natural antibacterial properties, making it an essential ingredient in our Aluminum-Free Deodorant.
-Aloe has remarkable anti-inflammatory properties, making it particularly useful for relieving burns, rashes and sunburns.
+It has antibacterial properties, making it an essential ingredient in our Aluminum-Free Deodorant.
+Aloe also has remarkable anti-inflammatory properties, making it particularly useful for relieving burns, rashes and sunburns.
 For that reason, we use it in our After Sun Cooling Spray.

 9. Alpine Caribou Moss